History

 1970s and 1980s

-In 1979 the founder of Bang & Co, Mr Hans Bang, receives the honorary O.B.E.; the most excellent order of the British Empire for his contribution to the co-operation between Great Britain and Finland.
-Even in his eighties Mr Bang still comes to the office every day, being very much the pillar of the company - now with over a hundred employees.
+Bonsomer Ky grows strongly on the Finnish market, adding agencies and personnel.
+In 1979 the founder of Bang & Co, Mr Hans Bang, receives an honorary O.B.E. (the Order of the British Empire) for his contribution to cooperation between the United Kingdom and Finland.
+Even in his eighties Mr Bang still comes to the office every day, being very much the pillar of the company – now with over a hundred employees.

 1966